Welcome to St Richard’s Primary School

-If your child is absent from school, please phone the office first thing in the morning to inform us of their absence.
+If your child is absent from school, please phone the office first thing in the morning and leave a message on the answering service to inform us of their absence.
 It is helpful if you also inform the school if your child is going to be arriving late.

 It is important that if your child is unwell you keep him/her at home until fully recovered, this is 48 hours in the case of sickness or diarrhoea.
 If your child has a minor accident during the school day they will be seen by a trained First Aider and the incident will be recorded in the school accident book.
 The school will contact you immediately if your child is unwell or has a serious injury during the school day.

 Medicine in school—please refer to our managing medicines policy on our website

 The school can administer medicines to children in the following circumstances:

 · Where a child has a Health Care Plan

 · Inhalers for Asthma (please order one for home & one to be kept in school in a named container)